Article: PFAS: The Hidden Danger Lurking in Your Kids’ Clothes

 Why Are PFAS in Our Clothes?

 PFAS are added to fabrics to make them stain, water, and wrinkle-resistant.
 This is particularly common in performance clothing marketed for its durability and ability to stay clean longer.
-Synthetic fibres and chemical treatments have become industry norms, luring parents with the promise of convenience and affordability.
+PFAS are used in many synthetic fabrics, including polyester, nylon, and spandex/elastase.
+Synthetic fibres and chemical treatments have become industry norms, luring us with the promise of convenience, durability and affordability.
 But what’s the real price of these conveniences?

 For children, the stakes are higher.
 Kids have more sensitive skin, which can absorb chemicals more easily.
 Their developing bodies are also less equipped to handle exposure to toxic substances.
 Since PFAS don’t wash out, each time you dress your child in PFAS-containing clothing, they are being exposed to these harmful chemicals.